wp-plugins/wishpond-social-campaigns/readme.txt

 7. A Social Offer live on a Wordpress site (using the widget functionality to display in the side bar)

 == Changelog ==

+= 1.1 =
+* Automatic login so that you don't need to manage extra login information.
+Improved sweepstakes and offers.
+Better tracking.

 = 1.0 =
 * The first version.
 The big bang.
 Where it all began.